shane-ks/shane-ks/README.md

 - 👋 Hi there!
 I'm @shane-ks.
-- 🔭 I’m currently working on building a numerical integration solver using neural nets.
+- 🔭 I’m currently working on building a numerical integration solver that uses a CNN.
 - 🌱 I’m currently learning JAX.
 - 📫 How to reach me: skissinger@college.harvard.edu